NaomiProject/naomi-docs/installation/index.md

 ## Installation

 Please follow the instructions in the installation page matching your platform (see the menu to the left).
+Once you have completed your installation you will find additional post-install assistance in the Setup and Usage section [here](./setup/index)

 ## Help